DhruvGodambe/meme-factory-web3/README.md

 **Status**: ✅ **In Scope for Audit**

-**Role**: Uniswap V4 hook that enforces 15% flat fee on all swaps, converts fees to ETH, and distributes to FeeContract and founder wallet.
+**Role**: Uniswap V4 hook that enforces 15% flat fee on all swaps, converts fees to ETH, and distributes to FeeContract and founder wallets.
 Also acts as factory for FeeContract deployment, deploying them mapped to Token Strategy Contracts.

 **Key Features**:
 - **Flat Fee**: 15% on all swaps (buy and sell)
-- **Fee Distribution**: 14% to active FeeContract, 1% to founder wallet
+- **Fee Distribution**: 14% to active FeeContract, 0.25% to founder wallet 1, 0.75% to founder wallet 2
 - **Fee Conversion**: Automatically swaps non-ETH fees to ETH
 - **Mid-Swap Protection**: Sets `midSwap` flag on RARITY tokens during swaps
 - **Liquidity Gating**: Only allows liquidity operations during `loadingLiquidity`